A common source of confusion and debate among supply and demand students is whether it’s permissible to cut through candles.

 So in conclusion, you should never cut through candles when trading supply or demand zones, but when a zone is finally broken, use it as a heads-up for a change of future direction, a place where price may pivot, or an area to find new zones.

-If you found this article useful, please use the buttons below to share with friends on social media!
+If you found this article useful, please share with friends on social media!